 Research Policy Analysis and Coordination

-Since the its inception, CIRM has committed more than $777 million for stem cell research at the ten UC campuses.
-In Fiscal Year 2012, UC received over $67 million in CIRM funding.
+Since the its inception, CIRM has committed over $800 million for stem cell research at the ten UC campuses.

 The California Constitution establishes and describes the duties, powers, structure and function of the government of the State of California